A projector being set up behind a projection screen

 Another important factor to consider when trying to improve image quality in a rear projection setup is the distance between the projector and the screen.
 If the projector is too far away, the image may appear dim and blurry.
 On the other hand, if the projector is too close, the image may appear distorted or pixelated.
 It’s important to find the optimal distance for your specific projector and screen setup in order to achieve the best possible image quality.

-See also How to Mount a Tv Behind a Mirror
+See also How to Mount Tv With Hidden Wires

 How to Adjust the Throw Distance for Rear Projection